-Join us as we prepare for the birth of Jesus during the season of Advent!
+We prepare for the birth of Jesus during the season of Advent.

 The seasons of the church year are helpful ways of focusing our attention on different aspects of the Christian story.
 The practice of keeping the church year dates back to 5th century Jerusalem.